 Start Retrieving, Start Remembering

 Active recall is the single most effective study technique you can use.
-And with StudyBoost, it's never been easier to implement.
+Stop passively reading and start actively retrieving -- your memory will thank you.

 Last updated: February 28, 2026